Alabama, Florida and North Carolina see record rises in COVID-19 deaths

 Against the backdrop of rising cases and deaths, many US school districts have been confronted with a difficult choice of resuming classes or using only online teaching, which many parents have called ineffective and burdensome.

 Both Florida and New York state have said students will be allowed to return to school.
-New York is one of a handful of states where cases continue to fall and positive test rates are about 1%, although it has seen by far the greatest number of deaths overall, at more than 32,000.
+New York is one of a handful of states where cases continue to fall and positive test rates are about 1 per cent - although it has seen by far the greatest number of deaths overall, at more than 32,000.

 North Carolina's governor on Tuesday ordered schools to reopen if safety measures can be met but said districts can opt for online learning only.